 Ongota (The Language in Ethiopia)

 You will never be able to imagine that part of Ethiopia also has a language that will disappear.
 It is Ongota.
 Only ten speakers noted in this region by 2007 when some travelers were going there for their study.
 How many years is it now?
 Are the ten speakers living well and keeping the language?

-Ongota is noticeably a foreign language which is only spoken in one village in the southwestern part of Ethiopia.
+Ongota is noticeably a foreign language which is only spoken in one village in the southwestern part of Ethiopia, Least Spoken Languages.
 Either Ethiopians or foreigners frequently visit this village.
 In this regard, you will find Ongota used in the area on the west bank of Weyt’o River, particularly in the Omo zone of Ethiopia.

 If you want to go to that region, you cannot even find a partner to speak Ongota.
 However, you will feel lucky enough to meet people speaking Amharic though it is hard.
 Millions of people are still able to speak Amharic rather than Ongota.
 In short, Ongota nearly extinct.